gourmetjs/gourmet-ssr/docs/tutorial-4.md

 To implement our news fetching API, we need a news provider.
 We depend on [News API](https://newsapi.org/) for that.
 News API is an easy-to-use API service that crawls and indexes news articles from over 30,000 news sources and blogs around the world.

-To use News API, the first thing you need to do is getting an [API key](https://newsapi.org/register).
-You need your own API key to run examples in this step.
+To use News API, first you need to get an [API key](https://newsapi.org/register).
+You'll need your own API key to run examples in this step.

-To get a sense of how news articles fetched from News API look like, see the example below.
+To get a sense of how news articles fetched from News API look, see the example below.

 ```json
 {